gagankumar82/ButtonClickpcf/README.md

 PowerApps build tools.
 The `build` script expects `pcf-scripts` to be installed.
 If it is not available the build will fail with `pcf-scripts: not found`.

+The manifest uses plain `display-name` attributes for the control properties, so no additional localization resources are required.